GabeFalcao/SNP-location-circular-genome/create-circular-genomes.md

 * Space between the chromosomes;
 * Start on chromosome 1;
 * Add points to correct places;
-* #Any other alterations will be added here with info

 Start altering the location and space